Dynamic Contextualized Word Embeddings: Related Work

+The relevance of dynamic (specifically diachronic) word embeddings is also reflected by the emergence of lexical semantic change detection as an established task in NLP \citep{Kutuzov.2018, Schlechtweg.2018, Tahmasebi.2018, Dubossarsky.2019, Schlechtweg.2019, Asgari.2020, Pomsl.2020, Pravzak.2020, Schlechtweg.2020b, Schlechtweg.2020}.
+Besides dynamic word embeddings, many studies on lexical semantic change detection use methods based on static word embeddings \citep{Kim.2014, Kulkarni.2015}, e.g., the alignment of static word embedding spaces \citep{Hamilton.2016}.
+However, such approaches come at the cost of modeling disadvantages \citep{Bamler.2017}.

 Sociolinguistics has shown that temporal and social variation in language are tightly interwoven: innovations such as a new word sense in the case of lexical semantics spread through the language community along social ties \citep{Milroy.1980, Milroy.1992, Labov.2001, Pierrehumbert.2012b}.
-However, none of the proposed dynamic word embedding types can capture more than one dimension of variation.
-In addition, to capture the full range of lexical-semantic variability, dynamic word embeddings should also be contextualized.\footnote{Contextualized word embeddings have been used to investigate semantic change recently \citep{Hu.2019, Giulianelli.2020}.
-However, the word embeddings employed in these studies are not dynamic, i.e., they represent a word in a specific linguistic context by the same contextualized word embedding independent of extralinguistic context.}
+However, most proposed dynamic word embedding types cannot capture more than one dimension of variation.
+Recently, a few studies have taken first steps in this direction by using genre information within a Bayesian model of semantic change \citep{Frermann.2016, Perrone.2019} and including social variables in training diachronic word embeddings \citep{Jawahar.2019b}.
+In addition, to capture the full range of lexical-semantic variability, dynamic word embeddings should also be contextualized.
+Crucially, while contextualized word embeddings have been used to investigate semantic change \citep{Giulianelli.2019, Hu.2019, Giulianelli.2020, Kutuzov.2020, Martinc.2020b, Martinc.2020}, the word embeddings employed in these studies are not dynamic, i.e., they represent a word in a specific linguistic context by the same contextualized word embedding independent of extralinguistic context or are fit to different time periods as separate models.\footnote{It is interesting to notice that contextualized word embeddings so far have performed worse than non-contextualized word embeddings on the task of lexical semantic change detection \citep{Kaiser.2020, Schlechtweg.2020}.}